AlexKordic/sublime_marker/README.md

 Inspired by Notepad++ highlight feature.

-Have save/load option using sqlite database.
+Have save/load option for markers using pickle.